nekrutnikolai/minerwrangler/README.md

 # MinerInstall
-The ultimate shell script to ease your way into mining on Linux
+The ultimate shell script to ease your way into ETH mining on Linux

 # The ultimate one-liner
 ```